-Except for Canadian citizens and Permanent Residents, all others require permission to enter Canada as a visitor, with or without a Temporary Resident Visa (TRV).Canada welcomes more than 35 million temporary residents (non-immigrants) each year.
+Except for Canadian citizens and permanent residents, all other individuals require permission to enter Canada as a visitor, with or without a Temporary Resident Visa (TRV).

 The TRV is a document issued by a Canadian Immigration Visa Office outside Canada, showing that the holder has satisfied the requirements for admission to Canada as a visitor.
 Temporary Resident Visas may be for single entry or multiple entry.